cdaringe/factorio-type-kit/docs/_posts/get-started.md

 ## Deploy it

 I do not yet have clean, polished package & deploy scripts, but I do have functional ones.
 Do your best to cover your eyes.
-Running `yarn install_mod` syncs the mod into my local Factorio installation.
-Coupled with a watch script, every code change immediately lands in the game folder, and requires only a scenario reload to get changes applied.
+Running `yarn install_mod` syncs the mod into the local Factorio installation.
+Coupled with a watch script, every code change immediately syncs in the game folder, and requires only a scenario reload to exercise the new scripts.

 ```json
 "scripts": {